juan-leon/lowcharts/README.md

 Since `grep -c` does not aggregate counts per pattern, this is maybe my most frequent use case.

-This chart is generated using `lowcharts matches database.log SELECT UPDATE DELETE INSERT DROP`:
+This chart is generated using `lowcharts matches --input database.log SELECT UPDATE DELETE INSERT DROP`:

 [![Simple bar chart with lowcharts](resources/matches-example.png)](resources/matches-example.png)